 A number of NFL futures bets can be placed well in advance of the 2021 NFL season, but Super Bowl odds are where the real market value is in sports betting.

-Let’s take a look at the latest Super Bowl odds from DraftKings, and then break down several teams whose odds present the best value while the numbers are still rather raw.
+The NFL preseason has arrived, so let’s take a look at the latest Super Bowl odds from DraftKings.
+With those lines in mind, we’ll break down several teams whose odds present the best value while the numbers are still rather raw.

 |Team||Super Bowl odds|

 |Kansas City Chiefs||+500|

 |Los Angeles Rams||+1200|